 Pulpetista omaan oppimisympäristö&oum...
 20 Classroom Setups That Promote Thinking.
 20 Classroom Setups That Promote Thinking by TeachThought Staff This is part 1 in our #iteachthought campaign.

 This is our equivalent to “back to school,” and is intended to help you focus in the 2015-2016 school year on taking a thoughtful approach to your craft as a teacher.
+Among these shifts we’ll talk about is turning our focus from content and teaching to thinkers and thinking.
 Edutopia.
 Most educators have little choice about the (usually) over-crowded, (often) unappealing rooms they teach in -- but they intuitively know that the spaces children spend their time in can have an effect on how they learn.

 My first year teaching I remember spending the week before school setting up my new classroom.
 I hung pictures, organized my desk, and set up all of the desks and chairs into neat rows.
 I believed that putting students in rows facing the front of the room would make them easier to manage.
 Ergotron LearnFit.
 5 Ways Innovative Classroom Design Can Help Students In Schools.
 About ETR Community.

 In fact, it inspired my EdSurge column, Why the 21st-Century Classroom May Remind You of Starbucks.
 I was working on my TEDx presentation at my local Starbucks and, looking around, I realized that everyone seemed to be happy, engaged in their work, and relaxed.
 Some people chose the traditional chairs and tables while I opted for a big, comfy chair with my MacBook on my lap.
 The quiet music, perfect lighting, and overall aesthetics of the coffee shop were favorable for a variety of learners.
+And if I wanted to switch up my seat during my stay, I was free to do just that.
+Problem Solvers Now = Problem Solvers Later I'm a firm believer in keeping the focus on what's really important: the students.
+What the Research Says.
 Classroom Furniture: Does it impede or improve learning?
 Visualizing 21st-Century Classroom Design.
 Problem-based learning, makerspaces, flipped learning, student blogging -- these are becoming perceived staples of 21st-century learning.